 Investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-See Note D for discussion of fair value measurements.
+See Note D for discussion of fair value measurements and see Note F for discussion of the fair value measurements of the 401(k) Plan components.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 Net appreciation(depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.